-What are Carrier Oils?
 You may have seen references to using “Carrier Oils” with essential oils.
-And you may have wondered what exactly is a “carrier oil”?
+But what are Carrier Oils?

 Carrier oils are cold-pressed, vegetable oils.
 They are commonly used for massage or for diluting essential oils for use on the skin.
 (Click here to learn more about diluting essential oils.)
 This is where the term “carrier” comes in – the vegetable oil is used as a vehicle to “carry” the essential oils.